geneontology/annotation_extensions/doc/has_agent.md

 |-------------------|-------------------------------------------------------------|-------------------|------------------|--------------|------------------------------------------|
 | F1PRN2            | <GO:0061502> early endosome to recycling endosome transport |                   | ECO:0000314      |              | has\_agent(GO:0005884) actin filament |

-(Question - could this be better recorded in the ontology?)

 Using examples to demonstrate [Folding\_and\_Unfolding](http://wiki.geneontology.org/index.php/Folding_and_Unfolding) using the relationship has\_agent
 ---------------------------------------------------------------------------------------------------------------------------